Doctors Tried To Lower $148K Cancer Drug Cost; Makers Tripled Its Price - Slashdot

 Second, as far as I know, every pharmaceutical marketer has a drug affordability of some kind.
 In fact I think it might be a little known requirement under US FDA regulations.
 Here is the official drug affordability site for the drug: Imbruvica cost support [imbruvica.com] Any one who needs this drug (or any other l

-Janssen and Phamacyclics partnered with Johnson and Johnson to market the drug, then they got acquired by Abbvie

-I see.
-So the high price is paying for the acquisition.
-That's normal, I guess.
-After all, this is a very closed market and expenses do have to be recovered somehow.

-Health Care Evolved (Score:2)
+Health Care Evolved (Score:3)

 1. Kidnap a pharmaceutical company CEO.